Ex-Houston police officer charged with murder after deadly drug raid

 “The eyes of this community and the nation are on this case," Ogg said.
 "It is critical to the public trust that we reveal the true facts about what, how and why two civilians were killed in their own home by members of the Houston Police Narcotics Squad 15."

-Houston Police Chief Art Acevedo vowed to end the practice of "no-knock" search warrants during a community meeting in February.
+During a community meeting in February, Houston police Chief Art Acevedo vowed to end the practice of "no-knock" search warrants.
 He said officers will need to request a special exemption from his office to conduct a no-knock raid.